Chapter 14: The End

 I let the venom flow.

-“Well, you were standing— ” I panted, “ — about six feet away from me, I think you heard me.”
+“Well, you were sitting— ” I panted, “ — about six feet away from me, I think you heard me.”

 He bit his lip hard.